ansys/grantami-bomanalytics/doc/source/contributing.rst

 Continuous Integration and Continuous Delivery
 ----------------------------------------------
-The PyMAPDL project uses continuous integration and delivery (CI/CD) to automate the building, testing, and deployment tasks.
+The Granta MI Bom Analytics project uses continuous integration and delivery (CI/CD) to automate the building, testing, and deployment tasks.
 The CI Pipeline is deployed on both GitHub Actions and Azure Pipelines and performs following tasks:

 - Module wheel build
 - Core API testing